 Graphed data output of travel speed and times

-The City of Ottawa, with the help of iNode™, is able to actively monitor traffic flow, pinpoint issues in congested areas, identify and measure the impacts of construction.
+The City of Ottawa, with the help of iNode™, is able to actively monitor traffic flow, pinpoint issues in congested areas, and identify and measure the impacts of construction.
 Using the platform, City officials have established over 20 links monitoring travel times on highways and roads within the City.
 The exported charts and CSV files of the data are used to validate project findings, support City decisions, investigate traffic issues, measure impacts of traffic pattern changes, and back-up necessary proposals, using this factual traffic data in place of anecdotal.
 Other units within the City, such as Traffic Engineering, have began to implement facets of iNode™ to streamline their operations, such as utilizing before-and-after studies for traffic signal retiming.
-“Diverse functionality, remote accessibility, and the valid traffic data we obtain using SMATS’ iNode™ platform greatly helps us make many traffic-related decisions.” according to Bruno Lepage, Incident Management Coordinator, Traffic Management, City of Ottawa.
+“Diverse functionality, remote accessibility, and the valid traffic data we obtain using SMATS’ iNode™ platform greatly helps us make many traffic-related decisions,” according to Bruno Lepage, Incident Management Coordinator, Traffic Management, City of Ottawa.